Ain't Your Mama

 "Ain't Your Mama" is a song recorded by American singer Jennifer Lopez.
 It was written by Meghan Trainor, Theron Thomas, Jacob Kasher Hindlin, Gamal "Lunchmoney" Lewis, Henry "Cirkut" Walter and Dr. Luke, while production was handled by the latter two.
 A pop song with influences of reggae, dancehall and Latin music, the song has percussion, drums, minimal synths and a Latin beat in its main instrumentation.
-Lyrically, "Ain't Your Mama" deals with themes of female empowerment, where the protagonist will not accept a partner who needs to be taken care of.
+Lyrically, "Ain't Your Mama" deals with themes of female empowerment, where the singer will not accept a partner who needs to be taken care of.

 The song was released on April 7, 2016, by Epic Records.
 "Ain't Your Mama" became Lopez's first chart appearance in some European territories in over four years.
 Though it peaked within the top ten of record charts in a variety of countries, and received Diamond certifications in France and Poland, it stalled at 76 in the United States.
 The song's accompanying music video was directed by Cameron Duddy and released on May 6, 2016.
 It has Lopez playing women throughout the decades to show the second wave feminism movement.